iann0036/former2/README.md

 ### Former2 CLI

 A command-line version of Former2 with limited functionality is available for installation.
+Former2 CLI has the advantage of being able to use your local AWS CLI credentials without using access keys.
 For more information, see the [CLI instructions](cli/README.md).

 ## Security